2Nemanja/Scraper-Crawler-WebSite/README.md

 ## Simplest WebScraper & WebCrawler online

-Dillinger is a localhost website, mobile-ready JS-powered WebSite data extractor.
+ZENDER is a localhost website, mobile-ready
+JS-powered WebSite data extractor.

 - Provide the URL of the wanted WebSite in the form